Renault Megane E-Tech vs smart #1

 The Renault Megane E-Tech features a 9-inch touchscreen paired with a 12.3-inch digital dash, while the smart #1 gets a 12.8-inch display.
 Apple CarPlay and Android Auto are standard across both.

-The Renault Megane E-Tech stands out with head-up display that you will not find on the smart #1.
+The Renault Megane E-Tech stands out with head-up display and BOSE audio that you will not find on the smart #1.
 The smart #1 counters with heated front seats and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Renault Megane E-Tech runs a pure electric powertrain producing 160kW and 300Nm of torque, sent through a automatic to a FWD layout.
+The Renault Megane E-Tech uses a Electric producing 160kW and 300Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 7.4 seconds.

-The smart #1 counters with its electric setup making 200kW and 343Nm, paired to a single-speed automatic driving the rear wheels.
+The smart #1 responds with a Electric making 200kW and 343Nm, paired to a single-speed automatic driving the rear wheels.
 It gets to 100km/h in 6.7 seconds.

 The smart #1 has the clear power advantage at 200kW vs 160kW.
 In the real-world sprint, the smart #1 is 0.7s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.